shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-buyer-overview.md

 >
 > For segments:
 >
-> - you have selected a segment for which the Data Provider has not supplied a price
+> - you have selected a segment for which the Data Provider has not supplied a price.
-> - you have selected a segment from a Data Provider who is not participating in Xandr automating clearing
+> - you have selected a segment from a Data Provider who is not participating in Xandr automating clearing.
-> - you have selected a user-created segment (e.g., generated via a pixel) not supplied by a Data Provider
+> - you have selected a user-created segment (e.g., generated via a pixel) not supplied by a Data Provider.
 >
 > For Data Cost Totals:
 >
-> - one or more of the segments you selected fit the conditions listed above for segment alerts
+> - one or more of the segments you selected fit the conditions listed above for segment alerts.

 ## Data usage in reports

-### Data Usage Report (API)
+### Data Usage report (API)

 For details on the API version of this report, see the [Data Usage Report](../digital-platform-api/data-usage-report.md).
 Free segments will not be appears in data usage reports.

-### Data Usage Report (UI)
+### Data Usage report (UI)

 For details on the UI version of this report, see the [Data Usage Report](../digital-platform-api/data-usage-report.md).
 Free segments will not be appears in data usage reports.

-### Network Analytics Report (API)
+### Network Analytics report (API)

 The `data_costs` field in the `network_analytics` report contains the sum of all third-party data costs.
 For details on these data costs, see [Data Usage Report](../digital-platform-api/data-usage-report.md).
 In addition, the `revenue` field in the `network_analytics` report includes all third-party data costs in totals when the Line Item's `revenue_type` is set to `cost_plus_cpm` or `cost_plus_margin`.

-### Network Analytics Report (UI)
+### Network Analytics report (UI)

 The **Data Costs** field in the **Member Analytics** report contains the sum of all third-party data costs.
 For details on these data costs, see [Data Usage Report](../digital-platform-api/data-usage-report.md).
 In addition, the **Revenue** field in the **Network Analytics** reports also includes all third-party data costs in totals when the Line Item's **Revenue Type** is set to "Cost Plus" (with either a "Margin" or flat "CPM" value).